-The Systematic Review Toolbox is a community-driven, searchable, web-based catalogue of tools that support various tasks within the systematic review and wider evidence synthesis process.
+The Systematic Review Toolbox is a web-based catalogue of tools that support various tasks within the systematic review and wider evidence synthesis process.
+It was orignally developed by Dr Christopher Marshall and Anthea Sutton, launching in 2014.

 The toolbox aims to help researchers and reviewers find the following: